 Some of the beautiful instruments can be seen at Historical Knowledge - Themes - Musik.

-The collections include an extensive library, archives and a picture collection which are still open to the public.
+The collections include an extensive library, archives and a picture collection that reopens soonest possible after the relocation.
 Clic for hours.

 The library comprises works of and material about many of the great personalities of Danish music history - e.g. Angul Hammerich, Johan Svendsen, Aksel Schiøtz and Niels W. Gade - besides material about important Danish music institutions and organisations.
 Specialist literature about musical instruments, periods and sectors are found as well.